 California workers' compensation law specifically includes "aliens" in the definition of employees who are eligible for workers' compensation benefits.
 So, even if you are undocumented, you are entitled to receive compensation for injuries suffered on the job.

 How Greenberg And Ruby Injury Attorneys Can Help

 There is hardly anything more fulfilling than being gainfully employed and being able to earn a livelihood, which gives us the ability to create a safe and secure present and future for our families.
 However, a workplace injury can quickly turn that life of safety and security upside down.
 In fact, such injuries can have life-changing consequences and may even challenge your family's financial future.

-Greenberg & Ruby, LLP has helped recover over $250,000,000 for victims of work injuries.
-Here are a few of our results that have garnered national attention:
+Here are a few of their results that have garnered national attention:

 - $12 million verdict –Wrongful Death Product Liability.
 Mother of three children died in a truck explosion